wjys/DM1123-VFS-FA15/dm1123_vfs_syllabus.md

 Performance and attendance of the student has been less than adequate.
 Work is lacking in many or most areas that show any understanding of visual foundation.
 Problems may include lack of interest, procrastination, poor planning and poor craft.

 ###### F. Unacceptable (59 & Below)
 Performance and attendance of the student has been such that course requirements have not been met.
 Work shows no overall understanding of the course material on many levels or either a severe lack of interest.

+####Mid-term Standing
+Students in danger of failing will be given a written warning prior to the final deadline for withdrawal from the course without academic penalty.

 ### TECHNOLOGY USE IN THE CLASSROOM